Davis℠ Mastery for Reading

 What about dyslexic adults?

-Many adult dyslexics have had their life changed by the Davis Dyslexia Correction® Programme.
+Many adult people with dyslexia have had their lives changed by the Davis Mastery for Reading® Programme.
 In this TEDx video James Ross explains how his world was transformed at 33 years old when he did the programme and his Davis facilitator helped him understand for the first time in his life how his dyslexic mind worked.